 - Make Shots/Insertions “Fun” (or feel some control) – let kids select the syringe, choose the location for the injection/insertion, press the plunger on the syringe, read the glucose meter results or have them put items in the sharps container.

-- Stuffed Animal – let kids give Rufus the Bear or another stuffed animal a shot at the same time with a toy syringe.
+- Stuffed Toy – let kids give Rufus the Bear or another stuffed toy an injection with a toy syringe.

 - Reward System – create a reward system for every injection, insertion, or finger poke.
 Rewards can include: